Camelot completes Epsom and Irish Derby double

 It also broke an Irish racing record: Camelot was O'Brien's 28th Irish Classic win, taking him one ahead of the record set by Vincent O'Brien, his predecessor at the Ballydoyle yard in County Tipperary.

-race was moved from its usual Sunday slot to Saturday evening to boost the attendance.
+The Curragh race was moved from its usual Sunday slot to Saturday evening to boost the attendance.

 There was an anxious moment for the crowd when Camelot jinked left over a furlong out as Born To See briefly threatened to overtake him, but the three-year-old colt rallied and powered home to a rapturous reception.